Percona-Lab/stormweaver/docs/randomized-testing-concepts.md

 An ActionRegistry is a collection of possible actions, and a definition of how these actions can be constructed.
 Other than the action definition itself, each Action in a Registry also has a weight, which determines the chance of its execution.

-For each random action selection, the sum of all weights is calculated, and then a random number is choosen in the (0, sumOfWeights) range.
+For each random action selection, the sum of all weights is calculated, and then a random number is chosen in the (0, sumOfWeights) range.
-Then the action is determined on where this number lands in the list of actions.
+Then the action is determined based on where this number lands in the list of actions.